Santa Cruz California, USA Travel Guide

 World-renowned surf destination; popular spots include Steamer Lane, Pleasure Point, Cowell's.

-Rent equipment at Santa Cruz Harbor, Capitola Beach, or Elkhorn Slough for calm waters.
+Rent equipment at Santa Cruz Harbor, Capitola Beach, or Elkhorn Slough for peace waters.

 Ocean water remains cold; wetsuits are common for extended water activities.